Continued fractions for cycle-alternating permutations: Alternating Laguerre digraphs

 \section{Alternating Laguerre digraphs}

 We now place permutations in a more general context: that of Laguerre digraphs.
-A \textbfit{Laguerre digraph} \cite{Foata_84,Sokal_multiple_laguerre,latpath_laguerre} is a digraph in which each vertex has out-degree 0 or~1 and in-degree 0 or~1.
-It follows that each weakly connected component of a Laguerre digraph is either a directed path of some length $\ell \ge 0$ (where a path of length 0 is an isolated vertex) or else a directed cycle of some length $\ell \ge 1$ (where a cycle of length 1 is a loop).
+Recall from the Introduction that a \textbfit{Laguerre digraph} \cite{Foata_84,Sokal_multiple_laguerre,latpath_laguerre} is a digraph in which each vertex has out-degree 0 or~1 and in-degree 0 or~1.
 For each integer $n \ge 0$, let us write $\LD_n$ for the set of Laguerre digraphs on the vertex set $[n] \eqdef \{1,\ldots,n\}$; and for $n \ge k \ge 0$, let us write $\LD_{n,k}$ for the set of Laguerre digraphs on the vertex set $[n]$ with $k$ paths.
 A Laguerre digraph with no paths is simply a collection of directed cycles, i.e.~the digraph associated to a permutation $\sigma \in \Sym_n$ \cite[pp.~22--23]{Stanley_12}.
 There is thus a natural bijection $\LD_{n,0} \simeq \Sym_n$.

 The study of Laguerre digraphs $\LD_{n,k}$ thus generalizes the study of permutations $\LD_{n,0} \simeq \Sym_n$.
 In a similar way, we will define a class of {\em alternating Laguerre digraphs}\/ $\LD^{\rm alt}_{n,k}$ so as to generalize the study of cycle-alternating permutations $\LD^{\rm alt}_{n,0} \simeq \Sym^{\rm ca}_n$.
 Just as $\Sym^{\rm ca}_n \neq \emptyset$ only for $n$ even, we will see that $\LD^{\rm alt}_{n,k} \neq \emptyset$ only for $n+k$ even.